-Good Morning America’s meteorologist Ginger Zee married her fiancé Ben Aaron in an intimate ceremony at The Inn at Bay Harbor in June 2014.
-Originally from Michigan, this weather woman knew she wanted to get married by Lake Michigan.
-The wedding of Ben and Ginger is featured in MyNorth Wedding 2015: A Magazine for Couples Who Love Northern Michigan.
+It was a (mostly) sunny day when celebrity meteorologist Ginger Zee married Ben Aaron at The Inn at Bay Harbor in June 2014.
+Originally from the mitten state, this weather woman knew she wanted to get married by Lake Michigan.

 The bride moved gracefully down a grassy aisle, strewn with white rose petals, to her groom who waited on a bluff above the Lake Michigan shore.
 If by chance you were near the beach at The Inn at Bay Harbor that day and didn’t instantly recognize the celebrity bride, you might have figured it out by her shoes: gray satin wedges sprinkled in a storm of crystals with tornadoes on each heel …